zoobzio/pipz/USE_CASES.md

 ## Data Transformation Pipeline

-Transform data between formats with validation and enrichment:
+**Problem**: Converting data between formats (CSV→Database) requires parsing, validation, normalization, and error handling.
+Each step can fail, and errors need to be handled gracefully.

+**Why pipz**: Each transformation step is isolated and testable, errors stop processing immediately with context about where they occurred, and the pipeline can be reused for batch processing.

 ```go
 type CSVRecord struct {